 5 ways to reverse negative thinking

-Negative thoughts and feelings are a part of life.
+Negative thoughts and feelings are a natural part of life

-Research shows that we think between 12,000 to 50,000 thoughts during a day, and most of these thoughts are negative.
-Even if you are satisfied and living a happy life, you still experience negative thoughts.
+Research shows that we have between 12,000 and 50,000 thoughts a day, and most of them are negative.
+Even if you’re content and living a happy life, you still have negative thoughts – and that’s completely normal.

-The more space you give to negative thoughts, the bigger and stronger they become.
+Most of what we do becomes routines and patterns, making it easy to go on autopilot.
+The more space we give to negative thoughts, the bigger and stronger they become.

 An example:

-You’re having a tough time at work.
-There have been many challenges and tasks that you don’t had time to do anything about.
-You are stressed and tired, but never reach the finish line because constantly new tasks and demands appear.
+Does this sound familiar?
+You’re going through a tough time at work.
+There have been several challenges and many tasks you haven’t had the chance to address.
+You feel stressed and exhausted but never seem to catch up because new tasks and demands keep piling up.

-You might sleep poorly at night, and when you wake up, you still feel tired.
+You might be sleeping poorly at night, and when you wake up, you still feel tired.
 You think about all the challenges from the day before and dread going to work.
-One thing leads to another.
-The negative thoughts take over.
+One thing leads to another, and the negative thoughts take over.

 1) Get to know your thought patterns

-A first step is to gain insight into when negative thoughts arise; this makes it easier to do something about it.
+A first step is to gain insight into when the negative thoughts arise.
+Take a step back and try to observe yourself throughout the day:

 What kind of thoughts do you have?